wind0ws/libcutils/README.md

   > 3. extract msg_queue_errno to header.

 * **1.0.0 ~ 1.4.0**
-  > Release log not write here, see commit log for more details. btw: suggest use latest code
+  > Release log not record on here, see commit log for more details. btw: suggest use the latest code
   >    for example, ver 1.4.0 commit log url is https://github.com/wind0ws/libcutils/commits/1.4.0